Port Laoise, Ireland: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types G. Be careful to pick the correct type.
-Many adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types G. Check that you get the correct kind.
+Most adapters available are just plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most locations.

 What to do in Port Laoise, Ireland